Propaganda in the Mexican drug war: Counter propaganda

-Although journalists are being attacked and threatened for reporting, those that do report were asked to censor their stories so as to not popularize the cartel violence.
-Media outlets have agreed to follow measures to "avoid turning criminals into heroes or victims, as this helps build support with the populations".
-Journalist were urged to do anything in their power to not become an avenue or an inadvertent spokesperson for the cartels.
-Because of this, violence and cartel activities were being ignored so independent sources took it upon themselves to report on the drug war.
-These "cybervigilantes" use online media such as Twitter, blogs, and YouTube which have become powerful tools to spread information about the narcoculture.
-In 2012 the Anonymous group starting unveiling names of cartel members and sympathizers but the effort quickly faded away.
-El Blog Del Narco and Mundo Narco were popular uncensored sites tracking cartel violence, gang uniforms, expansions and movements, tactics, and weapons of choice.
+Although journalists are being attacked and threatened for reporting, those that do report are often asked to censor their stories so as to not popularize or provoke cartel violence.
+Media outlets have agreed to follow measures to "avoid turning criminals into heroes or victims, as this helps build support with the population".
+Journalists are often urged to do anything in their power to not become an avenue or an inadvertent spokesperson for the cartels.
+As a result of these fears of cartel retribution and inadvertent cartel glorification, major media outlets tend to downplay or ignore cartel activities, which has in turn spurred independent sources to take it upon themselves to report on the drug war.
+These "cybervigilantes" use online media such as Twitter, blogs, and YouTube, which have become powerful tools to spread information about narcoculture.
+In 2012 the Anonymous group started unveiling names of cartel members and sympathizers, but the effort quickly lost steam.
+El Blog Del Narco and Mundo Narco are examples of popular uncensored sites tracking cartel violence, gang uniforms, expansions and movements, tactics, and weapons of choice.
 Other sites include Diario del Narco and La Policiaca.

 In addition, officials have tried to eliminate the word "narco" and keep it out of everyday life.
 The government also came out with anti-narco comics and songs directed at kids.
 The Mexican government sponsored a ten episode comic series.
 They depicted teams of federal officers, military men, and government personnel bringing peace to Mexico by taking down the drug gangs.
 Each comic attempted to tackle a myth or disinformation spread about the federal government.
 One episode featured a father leaving the cartel and reuniting with his wife and son.
 They included themes to strengthen government authority by showing how government officials do not negotiate with criminals and murderers.
 The Mexican government uses these comics to send a message to the youths that "only through strong institutions will Mexico achieve a true and lasting security".